moogly

 And that's it for the Buffi Crochet Beanie!
 I hope you enjoy the pattern - I can't wait to see the fun spin you all put on it!

 Written pattern copyright Tamara Kelly 2014.
-Please do not reprint or repost this pattern, but please do link to this page to share this pattern with others.
+Please do not reprint or repost this pattern.
+Please do link to this page to share this pattern with others.
 If you wish to make items for sale from this pattern, please visit the About page for details.
-To print this pattern for personal use, please use the Print Friendly button below –tutorial HERE.
 Thank you to Adriafil and Lion Brand Yarn for providing the yarns for this pattern!

 Buffi Crochet Beanie - free #crochet hat pattern in 3 sizes on Mooglyblog.com